thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   So come and join us on our sunset cruise as the sun sinks behind the mountains of the Gold Coast Hinterland and casts a glow across the calm waters of the Gold Coast Broadwater.
 contentBox:
-  buttonTitle: BOOK A PRIVATE SUNSET CHARTER
+  buttonTitle: ENQUIRE ABOUT A PRIVATE SUNSET CHARTER
   buttonUrl: booking-enquiry
   title: The Gold Coast's best sunset views
 bookingIframe: ""